craigmc08/craigmc08.dev/templates/languages.md

 I also have used JavaScript with node.js to create server-side and command line applications.
 This is definitely the language I am most comfortable with.

+## Haskell
+I began learning Haskell in August, 2019.
+I am now comfortable in the language and consider myself proficient with the functional programming style.
+My current project with this is a raytraced rendering engine.
+Check out the project page [here](/haskell-raytracer).

 ## C Sharp
 Mainly, I have used C# with the Unity Game Engine to create 3d projects or games.
 I'm quite comfortable with the syntax and programming patterns in this language.